The views expressed by the host on this program rivet and dazzle the nation.

 It's not used to enrich the poor because that never happens.

-I want him to suffer.
+I want them to suffer.

 And then somebody says, How's it going to help you?

-So you want Schadenfreude, you want some rich guy you don't even know to supposedly suffer.
+You want some rich guy you don't even know to supposedly suffer.

 No, but I'll feel better when I can't afford it.

-And the liberals' traffic in that.
+And the liberals traffic in that.

 Now, how does this relate to us?